Ann, diagnosed in 2009 with operable pancreatic adenocarcinoma

 I feel very fit and have no problems I do not need to take any medication of any sort, I have to watch what I eat sometimes certain things do not agree with me.

-Last year I became a volunteer at our local hospital in Stevenage and I work in the Forster suite which is where I had my chemotherapy, I feel so pleased to work there as I feel I am giving something back and also I know how the poor people feel when they are having the treatment it helps me too.
+Last year I became a volunteer at our local hospital and I work in the suite where I had my chemotherapy, I feel so pleased to work there as I feel I am giving something back and also I know how the poor people feel when they are having the treatment it helps me too.
 I only do Monday afternoons but I enjoy it.

 Life is good we never gave up hope and we fought my illness together.